Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$: Approximation Methodologies

 since due to relation

 leading to

 the limit \eqref{L4CK} follows.

 Next, will we try to find a rational approximation for computing digits of $\pi$.
-This can be done by using equation \eqref{MTTMLF4P}.
-In order to approximate it, we need to consider two lemmas below.
+This can be done using Equation \eqref{MTTMLF4P}.
+In order to approximate it, we need to consider the two lemmas below.